 - 1. Read and understand an annual report for a real company, - 2.
-Use commercial accounting software to record simple transactions, - 3.
+Use commercial accounting software to record simple transactions (optional in some terms), - 3.
 Maintain a set of accounting records and generating financial statements for a small business, - 4.
 Perform an analysis of financial statements prepared for a small business.